Reflex Sympathetic Dystrophy Syndrome

 Hundreds of pain syndromes or disorders make up the spectrum of pain.
 There are the

-the pain of a heart attack, and the pain that sometimes follows amputation of a limb.
-There
+childbirth, the pain of a heart attack, and the pain that sometimes follows amputation of

-spinal cord, called the arachnoid membrane, becomes inflamed.
-A number of causes,
+and spinal cord, called the arachnoid membrane, becomes inflamed.
+A number of

-including infection or trauma, can result in inflammation of this membrane.
-Arachnoiditis
+causes, including infection or trauma, can result in inflammation of this membrane.

 Arthritis.
 Millions of Americans suffer from arthritic conditions such as osteoarthritis,

-joint pain in the extremities.
-Many other inflammatory diseases affect the body's soft
+characterized by joint pain in the extremities.
+Many other inflammatory diseases affect

 Back pain has become the high price paid by our modern lifestyle and is a startlingly

-Back pain that spreads to the leg is called sciatica and is a very common condition (see
+people.
+Back pain that spreads to the leg is called sciatica and is a very common

-may be required to remove the damaged portion of the disc and return it to its previous
+to remove the damaged portion of the disc and return it to its previous condition,

-condition, especially when it is pressing a nerve root.
-Surgical procedures include
+especially when it is pressing a nerve root.
+Surgical procedures include discectomy,

-discectomy, laminectomy, or spinal fusion (see section on surgery in How is Pain Treated?
+laminectomy, or spinal fusion (see section on surgery in How is Pain Treated? for more

-degree burns are the least severe; with third-degree burns, the skin is lost.
-Depending on the
+First-degree burns are the least severe; with third-degree burns, the skin is lost.

 Central pain syndrome-see "Trauma" below.